estellederrien/vue-node-mysql-generated/README.md

 - https://github.com/DesignRevision/shards-dashboard-vue

 The challenge is to add some great Middlewares, and JWT auth to them !
-Let's see if devs are 10* fasters with theses tools !
+Let's see if devs are really 10* fasters using theses tools !

 ![ScreenShot](screenshot2.png)